haneenabukhater/MassahStore/README.md

 _The Massah webstore runs with a lot of help from Angular2 and a big assist from Firebase for secure data storage.
 Users are able to seemlessly navigate our store and checkout with ease and peace of mind.
 They can connect with our fabulous social media pages, save items to their cart, and find links to sales, new collections, and interesting articles._

 #### Here are a few images from our beautiful site.

-Our Welcome Page is very interactive.
-The large image is part of a carousel slideshow and almost everything else is an active link to other parts of the site, social media, or articles that may be of interest to our customers.

 ![A screenshot of our welcome page](src/resources/imgs/screenWel.png)